STORIES

 Ichiitei Onsen

 Hakone is one of the most popular and eclectic areas for enjoying a hot spring soak.
+Because of the wide variety of bathing experiences, Hakone is known as an onsen “Themepark.”
 There are dozens of baths with different views, water quality, and levels of privacy.
-You can soak under the trees, looking out on the mountains, or in a private tub with a loved one
+You can soak under the trees, looking out on the mountains, or in a private tub with a loved one.
+The Hakone area offers hot springs with different mineral qualitites, atmoshpere, views, and rules for bathing.
+Most hotels and ryokan will have their own, but it is also possible to enjoy the onsen on day trips.

 2. Go for a Hike

 Hakone is a quasi-national park with wonderful natural treasures hidden throughout the mountains.
 A hike up Mt.
 Kintoki gives you one of the best views of Fuji you can get.
 There is a wonderful hike around Lake Ashi giving you a chance to enjoy some special cultural and historical spots.
-There are waterfalls to discover and many other shorter hikes and day walks throughout the area.
+In the Hakone area there are waterfalls to discover, historical locations, cultural spots and many other shorter hikes and day walks throughout the area.
+Some of the favorites include walking the Old Tokaido Trail with a stop by the historic Amazake Teahouse as travelers did hundreds of years ago.
+A stroll around Lake Ashi is also an option for those looking for some flat land to explore.

 3. Visit a Museum